BlankTuber/EasterEggHunt2025/README.md

 "Your knowledge of places and descriptions will guide another's path," the blueprints explained.
 "The Navigator knows where to look through coordinates, while you know what to seek through description."

-The story in the blueprints described a specific location that the Craftsman would recognize from his own experience, providing the context needed to identify what was hidden there.

 *[Convergence Challenge: Geocaching - Craftsman has descriptive clues from "the craftsman found this here", Navigator has coordinates]*

 After the shared geocaching challenge, the Craftsman encountered a series of dots and dashes etched into stone, pulsing with a rhythmic pattern.
 Though unfamiliar with the code itself, he noticed that nearby was a key showing how certain patterns corresponded to letters.